zerkz/JiraJockey/README.md

 To Do
 =====

+* Global
+ * add tools button to toolbar, containing variout utils
+  * url (with QS) to object translator

 * Home
  * add home page to list open PR's, and tickets assigned to you in the sprint